-The convenience aside, the web interface doesn’t require a login account, allowing consumers to use a Netgear router completely independent from the vendor.
+The web interface doesn't require a login account, allowing consumers to use a Netgear router completely independent from the vendor.

-And now, with the removal of the Web-based Remote Management, the apps are the only way users can manage their home network remotely.
+And now, with the removal of Web-based Remote Management, the Orbi or Nighthawk apps are the only way users can manage their home network remotely.
 It’s the most significant app coercion so far.

 And for now, you can still use the local web interface to manage Orbi or Nighthawk routers, albeit you might note that they'll have fewer and fewer features.

-In all, this deliberate removal seems self-serving, and the security rationale appears disingenuous on Netgear’s part.
+This deliberate removal seems self-serving, and Netgear's security rationale appears disingenuous.
 After all, the company still supports this feature on existing routers with it turned on.